bodrick/awesome/TOPICS.md

 *   [Quansight/ragna](https://github.com/Quansight/ragna) - RAG orchestration framework ⛵️
 *   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
 *   [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation
 *   [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) - The AI Agent Application Framework in .NET

 ## testing